Orange-OpenSource/ods-android/docs/components/Chips.md

     onClick = {
         // Something executed on chip click
     },
-    outlined = false, // Set it to `true` to display an outlined chip enabled = true, // Set it to `false` to disabled the chip )
+    enabled = true, // Set it to `false` to disabled the chip )
 ```